Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 RATIONALIZING SINFUL BEHAVIOR: The Downward Spiral

-For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life—is not of the Father but is of the world.
+For all that is in the world —the lust of the flesh, the lust of the eyes and the pride of life —is not of the Father but is of the world.
 (1 John 2:16)

-The following is written by Dr. Tim Clinton explaining how sometimes, when we’re caught up in a sinful relationship, almost without thinking, we bring God into it.
-Instead of heeding what we know God would not want us to do, we at first push “God’s admonitions aside and continue down the path” we’ve chosen for ourselves, doing “things we know God would not sanction, yet we become increasingly confident that God understands and actually approves our course.
+spiral-staircase-180536_640The following is written by Dr. Tim Clinton explaining how sometimes, when we’re caught up in a sinful relationship, almost without thinking, we bring God into it.
+Instead of heeding what we know God would not want us to do, we at first push “God’s admonitions aside and continue down the path” we’ve chosen for ourselves, doing “things we know God would not sanction.”
+Yet we become increasingly confident that God understands and actually approves our course.
 It’s a frightening paradox, and it ends with someone reaching spiritual rock bottom and stating, and meaning, some pretty remarkable things, like: “I believe God just doesn’t want me to stay in this marriage anymore.”

-As Dr. Clinton writes:
+Dr. Clinton writes:

 God tells us we’re to love our spouses; Paul said men are to love their wives and give of themselves as Jesus gave Himself for the church.
 Wives are to love their husbands, submitting to them as we submit before the Lord.
 Satan, the world, and our flesh war with us and try to get us to do the opposite and all too often we comply.